laurarengifo09/To-Do-Front/README.md

 -Remember Me Option: Offer an option for users to stay logged in by storing their session information securely.
 This feature enhances user convenience for future visits to the platform.

--Forgot Password: Include a link for users to reset their passwords in case they forget them.
+-Forgot Password: After selecting the link to reset their passwords, users will be directed to a page where they can enter information to change their password.

 NON-FUNCTIONAL REQUIREMENTS: